bslatkin/ringbuffer/README.md

 For examples of how it all fits together, look at [example_numpy.py](example_numpy.py) and [example_ctypes.py](example_ctypes.py).

 On an old MacBook, the ring buffer can easily do 2 gigabytes per second of transfer when using large slot sizes (~100MB), a relatively low number of writes per second (~24), and a single reader/writer pair.
-As you increase the number of writes per second the performance degrades proportionately.
-However, increasing the number of readers has a minimal effect because multiple readers can hold the read lock at the same time.
+As you increase the number of writes per second the performance degrades proportionately due to the lock.
+However, increasing the number of readers has a minimal effect (when the slot sizes are ~10MB) because multiple readers can hold the read lock at the same time.

 [![Build Status](https://travis-ci.org/bslatkin/ringbuffer.svg?branch=master)](https://travis-ci.org/bslatkin/ringbuffer)